omarabid/WordPress-Plugin-Boilerplate/README.md

 $form = wp_admin_forms::generate_form('pb_settings', array('pb_general_section'), 'form_class', true);
 echo $form;
 ```
+#### Notifications API

+The notifications API allow you to manage and display admin notifications with ease.
 ### Widget Class

 A simple and functional widget class is also available.